Rosenberg Matthew Hamilton Sells 333 Shares of Anheuser-Busch InBev SA/NV (NYSE:BUD)

 Rosenberg Matthew Hamilton reduced its position in Anheuser-Busch InBev SA/NV (NYSE:BUD – Get Rating) by 16.3% during the fourth quarter, HoldingsChannel reports.
 The firm owned 1,715 shares of the consumer goods maker’s stock after selling 333 shares during the period.
 Rosenberg Matthew Hamilton’s holdings in Anheuser-Busch InBev SA/NV were worth $104,000 at the end of the most recent quarter.

 Other large investors have also recently bought and sold shares of the company.
 Solitude Financial Services boosted its stake in shares of Anheuser-Busch InBev SA/NV by 12.4% in the 3rd quarter.
 Solitude Financial Services now owns 25,332 shares of the consumer goods maker’s stock valued at $1,428,000 after purchasing an additional 2,798 shares during the last quarter.
-Thomasville National Bank boosted its stake in shares of Anheuser-Busch InBev SA/NV by 6.4% in the 4th quarter.
-Thomasville National Bank now owns 199,984 shares of the consumer goods maker’s stock valued at $12,109,000 after purchasing an additional 12,059 shares during the last quarter.
-First Personal Financial Services boosted its stake in shares of Anheuser-Busch InBev SA/NV by 157.9% in the 3rd quarter.
-First Personal Financial Services now owns 619 shares of the consumer goods maker’s stock valued at $35,000 after purchasing an additional 379 shares during the last quarter.
+Thomasville National Bank lifted its position in shares of Anheuser-Busch InBev SA/NV by 6.4% during the 4th quarter.
+Thomasville National Bank now owns 199,984 shares of the consumer goods maker’s stock valued at $12,109,000 after acquiring an additional 12,059 shares during the period.
+First Personal Financial Services lifted its position in shares of Anheuser-Busch InBev SA/NV by 157.9% during the 3rd quarter.
+First Personal Financial Services now owns 619 shares of the consumer goods maker’s stock valued at $35,000 after acquiring an additional 379 shares during the period.
 First PREMIER Bank lifted its position in shares of Anheuser-Busch InBev SA/NV by 58.4% during the 3rd quarter.
 First PREMIER Bank now owns 2,265 shares of the consumer goods maker’s stock valued at $128,000 after acquiring an additional 835 shares during the period.
 Finally, Cetera Advisor Networks LLC lifted its position in shares of Anheuser-Busch InBev SA/NV by 0.8% during the 3rd quarter.
 Cetera Advisor Networks LLC now owns 21,978 shares of the consumer goods maker’s stock valued at $1,239,000 after acquiring an additional 185 shares during the period.

 Anheuser-Busch InBev SA/NV (NYSE:BUD – Get Rating) last announced its earnings results on Thursday, February 24th.
 The consumer goods maker reported $0.90 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.77 by $0.13.
 The company had revenue of $14.20 billion during the quarter, compared to the consensus estimate of $13.67 billion.
 Anheuser-Busch InBev SA/NV had a net margin of 8.60% and a return on equity of 14.40%.
 The firm’s revenue for the quarter was up 11.2% on a year-over-year basis.
 During the same quarter in the prior year, the company posted $0.81 earnings per share.
 As a group, equities analysts forecast that Anheuser-Busch InBev SA/NV will post 3.16 earnings per share for the current fiscal year.